What is Cancer?

 Introduction to Cancer Treatment

-Choice of cancer treatment is influenced by several factors, including the specific characteristics of your cancer; your overall condition; and whether the goal of treatment is to cure your cancer, keep your cancer from spreading, or to relieve the symptoms caused by cancer.
+Your choice of breast cancer therapy in Tennessee is influenced by several factors, including the specific characteristics of your cancer; your overall condition; and whether the goal of treatment is to cure your cancer, keep your cancer from spreading, or to relieve the symptoms caused by cancer.

 One or more treatment modalities may be used to provide you with the most effective treatment.
 Increasingly, it is common to use several treatment modalities together (concurrently) or in sequence with the goal of preventing recurrence.
 This is referred to as multi-modality treatment of the cancer.